 I think a lot of nurses are ill informed.
 Often they think they’ll have a big lifestyle shift when they become a nurse and they don’t save or start a retirement account.
 Then they’re depending on overtime to pick up more shifts and they’re not even able to live off their income.

-Do you have any advice and recommendations do you have for nurses?
+As the Debt Free Nurse, do you have any advice and recommendations do you have for nurses?

 Financial education in nursing school – a course or something – would be helpful.
 Paying nurses fairly and being educated on money helps.
 Nurses should have an emergency fund where they’re making money and a high interest savings account, instead of leaving it in a regular account.